History of West Chester, Pennsylvania: 19th century

 When the American Civil War commenced, a training camp was established in West Chester, and the Union army recruited heavily in the region.
 Named Camp Wayne in 1861 after Revolutionary War general Anthony Wayne, it was situated at the corner of Church Street and Rosedale Avenue.
 Critics complained about the poor location as a strategic point, but supporters praised its flat terrain and open space.
-In any case the Ninth Regiment, with three Chester County companies, arrived at the camp on May 4, 1861, although some men were forced to temporarily lodge at the court house.
+In any case, the Ninth Regiment, with three Chester County companies, arrived at the camp on May 4, 1861, although some men were forced to temporarily lodge at the courthouse.
 The 97th regiment was formed by local businessman Henry Ruhl Guss and trained at the camp, and 143 of its 950 men were from West Chester.
 The Village Record reported on January 18, 1862, that threats of arson at Camp Wayne forced its commanders to take it down.
 A second camp, named Camp Elder, was formed in West Chester in 1863 as a recruiting point for black soldiers.
 However, it became a parole camp after the Battle of Gettysburg, and 2,000 Union soldiers were sent there to work on farms for three months while awaiting exchange.

 On April 29, 1869, a meeting was held concerning the future of the West Chester Academy.
 At a second meeting that was held at the courthouse on August 23 of that year, a resolution was adopted that would turn the academy into a normal school.
 The Pennsylvania General Assembly passed an act on March 4, 1870, concerning the foundation of a normal school, and on September 14, the cornerstone at the main building was laid.
 On June 20, 1871, the board of trustees chose Ezekiel Cook to be the first principal.
 The school opened on September 25 of that year to an inaugural class of 130 students.

 After moving to the borough in 1867, William and Thomas Hoopes (distant cousins of Josiah and Abner) established a spoke works.
 They purchased a site on Market Street from a coal yard operator and opened for business in September 1867, though they were not immediately successful.
 They invited their relative Edward S. Darlington to join the firm and began manufacturing complete sets of wheels in 1869.
 About a hundred men were employed in various capacities by the spoke works by 1872, such as cutting, hauling, and turning wood with circular saws.
 Exports of their products reached as far as Europe and the Pacific Coast.
 With the panic of 1873, profits suffered, and the firm accused the West Chester Railroad of price gouging.
-Despite threatening to move the factory to Chester or Philadelphia, the Hoopes Brothers & Darlington (as the firm was known) stayed put and the business recovered by 1880.
+Despite threatening to move the factory to Chester or Philadelphia, the Hoopes Brothers & Darlington (as the firm was known) stayed put, and the business recovered by 1880.
 The firm merged with fourteen other companies to form the American Wheel Company in 1889, but the Hoopes Brothers and Darlington bought out their share in 1892.
 The company began producing wooden bicycle wheels in 1894.